-- Being familiar with the contents of the Building Emergency Response Plan and Emergency Procedure Key Plans (e.g. evacuation routes) - Following instructions of Building Floor Wardens and/or the Building Emergency Director - Staying clear of the building during an evacuation to provide clear access for emergency vehicles - Faculty (including instructors) and staff are expected to assist floor wardens by providing clear direction to students inside and outside of the building during an evacuation. - Building Occupants should be familiar with the exact location of the building which includes: - o The civic address (e.g. 2389 Health Sciences Mall) - o The building name - o Any other information including notable landmarks and cross streets
+- Being familiar with the contents of the Building Emergency Response Plan and Emergency Procedure Key Plans (e.g. evacuation routes) - Following instructions of Building Floor Wardens and/or the Building Emergency Director - Staying clear of the building during an evacuation to provide clear access for emergency vehicles - Faculty (including instructors) and staff are expected to assist floor wardens by providing clear direction to students inside and outside of the building during an evacuation. - Building Occupants should be familiar with the exact location of the building which includes: - The civic address (6339 Stores Road, Vancouver, BC V6T 1Z4) - The building name (EOS-Main or EOS-South) - Any other information including notable landmarks and cross streets

-Note: Full inspection and maintenance of the fire safety equipment is the responsibility of UBC Building Operations.
-However, if any Building Floor Warden or Building Occupant notices fire safety equipment in need of repair, they must notify the Building Emergency Director, who will contact Building Operations Service Centre at 604 822 2173.
+Note: Full inspection and maintenance of the fire safety equipment is the responsibility of UBC Facilities.
+However, if any Building Floor Warden or Building Occupant notices fire safety equipment in need of repair, they must notify the Building Emergency Director, who will contact the Service Centre at 604 822 2173.